Flowers and memorials

 Visitors may not plant bulbs, flowers, shrubs or grasses on the plots.
 No seed may be scattered on the burial ground as many seeds sold commercially as ‘wild’ or ‘woodland’ have inappropriate species within the mixture or come from abroad.
 Construction or maintenance of “flower beds” is not permitted.

-One of the great advantages of woodland burial is that minimal maintenance is carried out at the site to keep the carbon footprint low.
+One of the great advantages of green burial is that minimal maintenance is carried out at the site to keep the carbon footprint low.

 Graves can be marked by a single A4 sized memorial carved out of natural local slate to a standard design laid flush to the ground.
 This must be purchased from, supplied and installed by the Estate to ensure uniformity.
 Flat stones laid on the forest floor have an important ecological role in most temperate forests and most invertebrates, in particular ants and beetles, benefit from an ample supply.